MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

 ## Show records from your application related to CRM records

-Sales Copilot displays [related records](view-record-details.md) when a seller reads an email or prepares for a meeting wih customer.
+Sales Copilot displays [related records](view-record-details.md) when a seller reads an email or prepares for a meeting with customer.
 You can extend this capability to show records from your application related to CRM records in Sales Copilot by implementing the `GetRelatedRecords` API and surfacing it in a Power Apps connector.

 The following image shows an example of how the output of the `GetRelatedRecords` API is mapped to the related records.